Mini Flashing Guide for DIR-300

 Before proceeding, set your system IP to 192.168.1.2/255.255.255.0 and then telnet to the new address 192.168.1.1, port 9000.

-Note: You may need to connect the ethernet cable to the LAN port instead of WAN port.
+Note: You may need to connect to the LAN port instead of the WAN port on the DIR-300

 After you are connected, follow the steps below